ludiosarchive/mute-new-tabs/README.md

 Thanks to [rones](https://openclipart.org/user-detail/rones) for [the keep-quiet sign](https://openclipart.org/detail/219746/keep-quiet-sign) that I've used for the extension icon.

+Thanks to [@matthiasgoergens](https://github.com/matthiasgoergens) for doing the initial setup on the Chrome Web Store and paying the fee.

 ## The epidemic of autoplaying videos